nikolasklein/gloam/README.md

-## Technological keypoints of gloam.io
+## Technological keypoints of gloam
 - Analyzing the sunrise phases and creating parameterized spectra with RainbowVis-JS
 - Getting the different sunrise/sunset- and twilight-times based on a user given latitude
 - Connecting the one day sequence to the spectra